DevExpress/devextreme-documentation/concepts/05 Widgets/Floating Action Button/00 Getting Started with Floating Action Button/00 Getting Started with Floating Action Button.md

 #include tutorials-intro-installationnote

 The Floating Action Button (FAB) is the primary action button on a screen that is displayed in front of all screen content.
-The FAB can perform an action or open a stack of two to five related actions (speed dial)
+The FAB can execute an action or open a stack of two to five related actions (speed dial).

 There should be **only one** FAB on a screen, but its action(s) can be different for different screens.
-To find more details on the FAB concept and best practices, refer to the [Material Design Guidelines](https://material.io/design/components/buttons-floating-action-button.html).
+For more details on the FAB concept and best practices, refer to the following topic: <a href="https://material.io/design/components/buttons-floating-action-button.html" target="_blank">Material Design Guidelines</a>.

 In DevExtreme, the FAB is implemented as a container that collects and stores [SpeedDialAction](/api-reference/10%20UI%20Widgets/dxSpeedDialAction '/Documentation/ApiReference/UI_Widgets/dxSpeedDialAction/') components.